 An easy short walk through mature beech and podocarp forest leads to these natural wonders of pure glacial water gathered from the mountains.
 Travel through open flats for spectacular mountain views and enjoy the coolness of the beech forest to a swing bridge over the Makarora River.

 Continue on a boardwalk to the second swing bridge, which is the viewing platform over the Blue Pools.
 Cross this bridge for great views up the river gorge.

 There's a limit to the number people allowed on the swing bridges at any one time – be prepared to wait at each end if numbers allowed have been reached.

 Return on the same track.

-The Blue-Young Link Track continues on from the Blue Pools bridge.
+The Young River Link Track continues on from the Blue Pools bridge.

 From Wanaka, drive north on the Haast Highway (SH6) to Makarora township.
 Continue along the highway for about 12 km.
 The track starts from the Blue Pools carpark off SH6, opposite Cameron Flat campsite.

 Change in elevation: +/- 30 m

 The nearest toilet facilities are at the Blue Pools car park.

 The visitor centre in Makarora is no longer available.
 Contact the Awarua/Haast or Tititea/Mount Aspiring National Park visitor centres for visitor information, including trip planning, and track and weather updates for this region.